Luteva-ssh/procture/README.md

 # File Structure Generator

-A Nim tool that creates file and folder structures from YAML-like configuration files.
+A simple tool to create a project structure (folders and files) from a given yaml structure. (vibe-coded)

 ## Features